microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br>The BEMF Zero-Crosses are mapped using a state machine with eight states dictated by the sector change and the polarity of the comparator output change events.
 The functionality is explained and can be observed in the images below:

-<br>• If the Odd Sector change event happens  (S0), the comparator output should go from `0` logic to `1` logic to detect a positive ZCD.
-After the sector changes the state machine enters in INIT0.
-When the sector is changed and the motor phases is put in a floating state, the body diodes of the MOSFETS enter in conduction mode and a positive spike is induced in the motor phase, and this can interfere with the BEMF acquisition.
-If that spike is detected the comparator output must be ignored because it would detect a `1` logic signal, a false ZCD, meaning the C1 event happens, and the state machine enters the PRE0 state to filter the output.
-If another sector change is happening during the PRE0 state, than the ZCD of BEMF is coming earlier than expected (LEAD case).
+<br>• If the Odd Sector change event happens  (S0), the comparator output will go from `0` logic to `1` logic to detect a positive ZCD.
+After the sector changes, the state machine enters in INIT0.
+When the sector is changed and the motor phases are put in a Floating state, the body diodes of the MOSFETS enter in Conduction mode and a positive spike is induced in the motor phase.
+This can interfere with the BEMF acquisition.
+If that spike is detected, the comparator output must be ignored because it would detect a `1` logic signal, a false ZCD, meaning the C1 event happens, and the state machine enters the PRE0 state to filter the output.
+If another sector change is happening during the PRE0 state, then the ZCD of BEMF is coming earlier than expected (LEAD case).
 When the comparator output goes back to `0` logic, the state machine enters in WAIT0 state, where the real ZCD transition is waited.
 If another sector change is detected during the WAIT0 state, then the ZCD of BEMF is coming later than expected (LATE case).
-If the real ZCD is detected and another sector changed didn't happen yet the state machine moves to the END0 state, where it is waiting for another sector change.
+If the real ZCD is detected and another sector changed didn't happen yet, the state machine moves to the END0 state, where it is waiting for another sector change.

-<br>• If the Even Sector change event happens (S1), the comparator output should go from `1` logic to `0` logic to detect a negative ZCD.
-After the sector changes the state machine enters in INIT1.
-When the sector is changed and the motor phases is put in a floating state, the body diodes of the MOSFETS enter in conduction mode and a negative spike is induced in the motor phase, and this can interfere with the BEMF acquisition.
-If that spike is detected the comparator output must be ignored because it would detect a `0` logic signal, a false ZCD, meaning the C0 event happens, and the state machine enters the PRE1 state to filter the output.
-If another sector change is happening during the PRE1 state, than the ZCD of BEMF is coming earlier than expected (LEAD case).
+<br>• If the Even Sector change event happens (S1), the comparator output will go from `1` logic to `0` logic to detect a negative ZCD.
+After the sector changes, the state machine enters in INIT1.
+When the sector is changed and the motor phases are put in a Floating state, the body diodes of the MOSFETS enter in Conduction mode and a negative spike is induced in the motor phase.
+This can interfere with the BEMF acquisition.
+If that spike is detected, the comparator output must be ignored because it would detect a `0` logic signal, a false ZCD, meaning the C0 event happens, and the state machine enters the PRE1 state to filter the output.
+If another sector change is happening during the PRE1 state, then the ZCD of BEMF is coming earlier than expected (LEAD case).
 When the comparator output goes back to `1` logic, the state machine enters in WAIT1 state, where the real ZCD transition is waited.
 If another sector change is detected during the WAIT1 state, then the ZCD of BEMF is coming later than expected (LATE case).
-If the real ZCD is detected and another sector changed didn't happen yet the state machine moves to the END1 state, where it is waiting for another sector change.
+If the real ZCD is detected and another sector changed didn't happen yet, the state machine moves to the END1 state, where it is waiting for another sector change.

 <br><img src="images/bemf_cw_ccw_smdl.png">